fredt34/sphinxID/README.md

 SphinxID is released under the GNU AGPL-3.0 License (see [LICENSE](LICENSE)).

-Additional licensing restrictions (commercial use, French version) are available in [LICENCE-ADDITIONAL.md](LICENCE-ADDITIONAL.md).
+Additional licensing restrictions (NO commercial use, French version) are available in [LICENCE-ADDITIONAL.md](LICENCE-ADDITIONAL.md).